erdavids/Applitools-Hackathon-2019/Traditional/README.md

 ## Challenges

 You can see above that the second version of the app was not kind to my tests.
-The breaking changes to the application do exist deliberately, so this is a good sign that the Cypress tests are picking up on some things that are wrong, but there are also several errors that it did not find.
+The breaking changes to the application do exist deliberately, so this is a good sign that the Cypress tests are picking up on some things that are wrong, but there are also several errors that they did not find.

-The biggest issue with relying solely on functional testsis the consideration of the amount of time it would take to maintain and improve these tests each time a breaking change is introduced to the application.
+The biggest issue with relying solely on functional tests is the amount of time it would take to maintain and improve these tests each time a breaking change is introduced to the application.
 I'll talk a little more about that in the Applitools directory.

 This test suite is made up of the following five tests, each with their own unique challenges: